momostarsky/imebra_git/docs/compiling_imebra.rst

 .. _compiling-imebra-java-linux:

-Compiling the Java version of Imebra for Linux
+Compiling the Java version of Dicomhero for Linux
 ----------------------------------------------

 Prerequisites
 .............

-In order to build the Java version of Imebra you need:
+In order to build the Java version of Dicomhero you need:

-- the source distribution of Imebra, available here: https://imebra.com/get-it/
+- the source distribution of Dicomhero, available here: https://imebra.com/get-it/
 - a modern C++ compiler (GCC or clang)
 - CMake version 2.8 or newer (https://cmake.org/)
 - the Java JDK
 - the Java JNI headers

-Building Imebra
+Building Dicomhero
 ...............

 The Java version of the library needs both the Java source code (located in the wrappers/javaWrapper folder) and the C++ source code (located in the library folder).